narasimhan-me/EngineO.ai/docs/TOKEN_USAGE_MODEL.md

 - **Answer unit generation** – creating answer-ready content blocks
 - **Multi-engine visibility checks (VEO)** – video and voice surface analysis
 - **Crawl & technical diagnostics** – page-level SEO analysis
+- **Automation Engine operations** – token usage should be tagged with a source value indicating the automation rule (e.g., `source: 'automation:auto_generate_metadata_on_new_product'`) so that dashboards and audits can distinguish automation-driven AI usage

 ---